Compliance • Audits/Analysis • Reimbursement/Regulatory/Rehab • Education/Efficiency

 “This patient requires daily skilled nursing for teaching and training of self-administration of insulin injections.”

-These above narratives are important for understanding the skilled stay for all SNF Medicare Party A residents.
+These above narratives are important for understanding the skilled stay for all SNF Medicare Part A residents.
 Incorporating into the Certification form is equally important.

 Harmony Healthcare International (HHI) is available to assist with any questions or concerns that you may have.
 You can contact us by clicking here.
 Looking to train your staff?
 Join us in person at one of our our upcoming Competency/Certification Courses.
 Click here to see the dates and locations.